meguna/mff/README.md

 * all of the React logic uses camelCase 'groupId' instead of snake-case.
   Consolidated since things were super messy - bAd!!

+## June 25

+* fixed bug that caused lots of unexpected behavior when, in EditRecipeForm, a user deleted all ingredients of a group.
+Fixed it by adding a new method `onRemoveGroup()` and making sure that groupIds are renumbered whenever that happens.

+#### Lessons
+* watch out for when using indices as keys in lists!
+Obviously, very important (since React uses them in its reconcillation algorithm).
+I had used indices for the IngGroup collection previously, but since I'm now reindicing the groups, I needed to keep a separate index (`elemId`) that live and die with each group to use as the keys. `groupId`, on the other hand, is used to tie the groups and ingredients together.
+* This whole project is becoming more and more complex.
+The data structures are starting to feel hard to manage.
+If this project has taught me anything, it's that there are very real reasons why people go on about modularity and single point of truth.
+And why some people are so eager to use Typescript with their React projects.
+I've obviously had to chase through miles of code looking for bugs before, particularly in comp40, but it's just another thing with this codebase.
+So many places where information changes hands, and gets mutated one way or another, recommunicated to other pieces, and on and on.
+  The bug search just gets extended by days and days without having strong PropType declarations and all that.

 ## To Do Notes - Immediate

 * routing - when loading an url for a recipe that's not in the "most recent"